mlaursen/react-md/docs/README.md

 $ yarn                  # you should also install dependencies in the parent directory if not done already
 $ cp .env.example .env
 $ vim .env              # change port to whatever you want

+# This one is optional.
+A webpack-assets.json file must be created before the server will work correctly
+# and the dev server will _mock_ one out for you.
+If the mocking fails, you can fallback to this one.
+After
+# a successful build, you will _almost never_ need to run this command again.
+$ yarn build:dev        # Run the dev webpack build to get initial webpack-assets.json to be created

+# Start the server with one of the two options
 $ yarn dev              # watch react-md source changes and run dev server
-$ yarn dev:all          # watch all changes and run dev server
+$ yarn dev:full          # watch all changes and run dev server
 ```

 > See the [scripts](#scripts) section for all of the other available commands